 Importers and Jobbers, Sept.
-15, 1868-3m.]
+15, 1863-3m.]
 No. 51 Vesey St., N. Y.

-\$100 REWARD! for a medicine that will cure

-Coughs, Influenza, Tickling in the Throat, Whooping Cough, or relieve Consumptive Cough, as quick as s known.

-COE'S COUGH BALSAM.
-Over Five Thousand Bottles have been sold in its native town, and not a single instance of its failure but loosens it, so as to enable the patient to expectorate freely.
-Two or three doses will invariably cure Tickling in the Throat.
-A half bottle has of ten completely cured the most stubboan cough, and yet, though it is so sure and speedy in its operation, it is perfectly harmless, being purely vegetable.
-It is very agreeable to the taste, and may be administered to children of any age.
-In cases of CROUP ve will guarantee a cure, if taken in season.
+\$100 REWARD! for a medicine that Coughs, Influenza, Tickling in the Throat, Whooping Cough, or relieve Consumptive Cough, as quick as COE'S COUGH BALSAM.
+Over Five Thousand Bottles have been sold in its ative tewn, and not a single instance of its failure s known.
+We have, in our possession, any quantity of certificates, some of them from EMINENT PHYSICIen completely cured the most stubbonn cough, and yet, though it is so sure and speedy in its operation. itis perfectly harmless, being purely vegetable.
+It is very agreeable to the taste, and may be adminisered to children of any age.
+In cases of CROUP we will guarantee a cure, if taken in season.
+No family should be without It.